Skylon to be studied as potential ESA launch vehicle

 Another major player in the space business, ThalesAlenia Space in Italy, will contribute to the ESA study be designing Skylon’s upper stage systems for deploying communications satellites into geosynchronous orbit.

 The latest positive step for Skylon, which has been designed by engineer Alan Bond’s team at Reaction Engines, follows a decision by the UK Government last month to invest £60 million in developing its revolutionary engine.

-The 82-metre-long sleek spacecraft will be fitted with two SABRE engines, standing for Synergistic Air-Breathing Rocket Engine.
+The 82-metre-long sleek spacecraft will be fitted with two SABRE engines, standing for Synergetic Air-Breathing Rocket Engine.